orbeon/orbeon-forms-doc/form-runner/api/persistence/search.md

 ### Full-text search

-The first `<query>` element is used for free text search: its attributes, if any, are ignored, and its text content, if present, it taken to be the text of the search.
+The first `<query>` element is used for free text search: its attributes, if any, are ignored, and its text content, if present, is taken to be the text of the search.
 The result details to return is still determined by the subsequent `<query>` elements with summary-field set to `true`.
 See below for more information about the response format.
 The exact semantic of the full-text search is implementation-dependent.

+[SINCE Orbeon Forms 2022.1]

+The `<query>` element used for full-text search is no longer necessarily the first element.
+Instead, it is the first element that doesn't specify a `path` attribute.
+Similarly, `<query>` elements used for structured search are those with a `path` attribute.
+This means that it is no longer required to have an empty `<query>` element at the beginning.

 ### Structured search